Briefs: Terminology

 In the United States, "jockey shorts" or "jockeys" became an often used generic term for men's briefs.
-More recently, "tighty-whiteys" (and some less popular variants of it) has become a commonly used slang term for traditional full-cut male briefs.
+More recently, "tighty-whiteys" (and some less popular variants of it) has become a commonly used slang term for male briefs, especially traditional full-cut ones.

-In the UK the term "jockeys" did not catch on and men's/boys' briefs are often referred to as "Y-fronts".
+In the United Kingdom, the term "jockeys" is not widely used and men's/boys' briefs are often referred to as "Y-fronts".
 The term derives from the genericized trademark "Y-Front", property of Jockey International.
 It, in turn, derives from the inverted Y-shape formed by the seams at the front of the underpants.
 The colloquialism is used even when the fly opening may differ in style, and not actually form the shape of the inverted letter "Y" fly on Jockey brand briefs.

-In Australia, male briefs are referred to as "jocks" but should not be confused with jockstraps (more specifically used by athletes) which expose the buttocks.
-Australians generally use the word “briefs” to refer to the bikini-style briefs for men.
+In Australia, male briefs are also referred to as "jocks" but should not be confused with jockstraps (more specifically used by athletes) which expose the buttocks.
+Australians generally use the word "briefs" to refer to the bikini-style briefs for men.

-"Briefs" additionally is the official name of a specific cut of female underpants similar to male full-rise briefs.
+Additionally, "briefs" is the official name of a specific cut of female underpants similar to male full-rise briefs.